Researchers/Supervisors

 KwaZulu-Natal Research Innovation and Sequencing Platform (KRISP) Stellenbosch, South Africa

-Tulio de Oliveira is the Director of the Centre for Epidemic Response and Innovation (CERI) at Stellenbosch University in the Western Cape, and the KwaZulu-Natal Research Innovation and Sequencing Platform (KRISP) at the University of KwaZulu-Natal (UKZN), in Durban, South Africa.
-He played a leading role in the response to COVID-19 in South Africa through his visionary application of genomics and bioinformatics.
+Tulio de Oliveira is the Director of the Centre for Epidemic Response and Innovation (CERI) at Stellenbosch University and the KwaZulu-Natal Research Innovation and Sequencing Platform (KRISP) at the University of KwaZulu-Natal (UKZN), South Africa.
+He played a leading role in South Africa’s COVID-19 response through the application of genomics and bioinformatics for real-time epidemic surveillance.